 - Using seasonal ingredients.
 Some of the ingredients making up the meals should be seasonal.
 Incorporate these items into the plan for year-round diversity.
-This will also enable you to purchase locally grown produce while supporting your local farmers.
+This will also enable you to purchase locally-grown produce while supporting your local farmers.

-For example, you could leave your Fridays unplanned so that you could cook up something new and exciting with your kids for a family fun night.
+For example, you could leave your Fridays unplanned to cook up something new and exciting with your kids for a family fun night.
 Or, if you don’t want to use a calendar, you could just purchase enough groceries for 14 meals (2 weeks of dinners), then eat your premade options on whichever days you choose.